 Our design matrix for this project is slightly different than a standard matrix created in a design project.
-Our primary design constraints of delivering a known amount of filler each time, withstanding the high temperatures of an autoclave (121°C), accommodating 1cc or 5cc syringes, and be made of a metal or plastic were all accounted for in every design.
-We also considered the size and ease of use.
+Our primary design constraints of delivering a known amount of filler each time, withstanding the high temperatures of an autoclave (121°C) (or being disposable), accommodating 1cc or 5cc syringes, and be made of a metal or plastic were all accounted for in every design.
+The variables we considered were size and ease of use.
 The current device by Bryon Medical and our previous design, Step-Meister 1.0, introduced unwanted and unfamiliar movement which we will try to minimize with our design.
-The categories that were included were done so because of the variability in each of the designs with respect to these factors.
-There is a weighted maximum point value assigned to each parameter to distinguish the constraints that are more important to our client.
+The categories of the design matrix included because of the variability in each of the designs with respect to these factors.
+We assigned a weighted maximum point value to each parameter to emphasize the constraints that are more important to our client.
 A low value signifies that the design does not address the parameter well, while a high value indicates that the design excels in the particular category.
-The device that receives the highest score will heavily influence our choice in a final design.
+The scoring of the matrix will heavily influence our choice in a final design.

 Step-Meister 2.0 Design II Design III

 Many, small parts (10) 8 6 3

-Back Pressure (5) 5 4 4
+Ability to Handle Backward 5 4 4

+Pressure Caused by the Syringe (5)

-Varied Increments (5) 2 4 5
+Easily Variable Increment Size (5) 2 4 5

 Manipulation (10) 5 7 5

 Total (30) 20 21 17